microsoft/vscode-docs/docs/extensions/example-hello-world.md

 ## Debugging your Extension

-Simply set a breakpoint, for example inside the registered command and run the `"Hello world"` command in the Extension Development VS Code instance.
+Set a breakpoint, for example inside the registered command, and run the `"Hello world"` command in the Extension Development VS Code instance.

 ![Debugging the extension](images/example-hello-world/hitbp.png)